NaniBer/WordOfTruth/README.md

 Special thanks to:
 - **[Beblia/Holy-Bible-XML-Format](https://github.com/Beblia/Holy-Bible-XML-Format/tree/master)** - For providing all the Bible translations used in this project
 - **[dagmawibabi/mybible](https://github.com/dagmawibabi/mybible)** - For the inspiration and motivation to build this app
-- Ethiopian Orthodox Tewahedo Church for the Haile Selassie 1954 translation
 - Bible societies for English translations
 - Contributors and testers